khengsaurus/react-column-flex-wrap/README.md

 Important!
 The column's max-height or height has to be specified via styles or css class, in px, %, vh, vw, em or rem.

 Optional props:
-<br />• `className: string` - class name conferring styles
+<br />• `className: string` - Class name conferring styles
-<br />• `styles: CSSProperties` - styles
+<br />• `styles: CSSProperties` - Styles
-<br />• `constantWidth: boolean` - take the width of the first child as reference for the others, thereby saving on computation.
+<br />• `constantWidth: boolean` - Default false.
+Take the width of the first child as reference for the others to save on computation.
-<br />• `constantHeight: boolean` - take the height of the first child as reference for the others, thereby saving on computation.
+<br />• `constantHeight: boolean` - Default false. take the height of the first child as reference for the others to save on computation.
+<br />• `onWindowResize: boolean` - Default true. call the internal resize when the window dimensions change.
-<br />• `dependencies: any[]` - dependencies for the core hook
+<br />• `dependencies: any[]` - Dependencies for the core hook
-<br />• `effectOn: boolean` - boolean to toggle the effect
+<br />• `effectOn: boolean` - Boolean to toggle the effect
-<br />• `ref: React.MutableRefObject<any>` - ref to be forwarded to the component
+<br />• `ref: React.MutableRefObject<any>` - Ref to be forwarded to the component
 <br />• `id: string`
 <br />• `key: string`